Tax Reporting & Compliance FAQs

 - I am not a California resident but I am working in California.
 Why is the university withholding California income tax?

 - The State of California requires us to withhold income tax on all income earned in California.
 This requirement is independent of where the employee resides.
-If you are an out of state resident earning wages in California, your California withholding will default to your Federal W-4 status, or you may update your California withholding status using At Your Service Online.
+You can adjust your California withholding by logging into UCPath > Income and Taxes > CA State Withholding (DE-4).

 - I am in California because my spouse is on active military orders.
 I qualify to claim another state of residency because of the Military Spouses Residency Relief Act (MSRRA).
 What is the university process for claiming MSRRA?